knassar702/scant3r/README.md

-# Scant3r - web application vulnerability scanner
+# Scant3r - Module load with functions for write your pentesting script faster

 **Why would you use Scant3r?**